RyhanSunny/HTML_and_CSS_practices/README.md

 # HTML_and_CSS_practices
-Practice codes and basic stuff really.
+Just some practice code and references, basic stuff really.

+HTML, CSS
+IDE used: Brackets